rodneyshupe/Cookbook/Recipes/Appetizers.rst

    Transfer tomato mixture to fine-mesh strainer set over bowl and let drain for 5 minutes.

-2. Combine jalapeño, cilantro, lime juice, 1 teaspoon salt, pepper flakes, and drained tomato mixture in blender.
+2. Combine jalapeno, cilantro, lime juice, 1 teaspoon salt, pepper flakes, and drained tomato mixture in blender.
 Process until smooth, about 45 seconds.
 Season with salt to taste.
 Serve warm.
 (Salsa can be refrigerated for up to 3 days.
 Cover and microwave briefly to rewarm